 See Related: Best Bungee Jumping In the World

-2) Last-minute show tickets
+2. Last-minute show tickets

 See Related: Best Day to Book Flights

-3) Take the monorail
+3. Take the monorail

-There are also a few free shuttles offered by the Monorail system and some of the hotels to take you back and forth to sister hotels.
+The monorail has single-ride and weekend tickets, so you can take it multiple times a day if you plan to grab a buffet, shop, and see a show.
+There are also a few free shuttles offered by the monorail system and some hotels to take you back and forth to nearby hotels.
 These free shuttles can conveniently get to your show or club destinations.

 Visitors can take their pictures in front of the sign for a small fee, and it has become one of the most popular tourist attractions in the city.
-If you’re looking for a cheap souvenir or photo opportunity, the Las Vegas sign is the perfect place to start your trip.
+If you’re looking for a cheap souvenir or photo opportunity, the Welcome to Las Vegas sign is the perfect place to start your trip.

 See Related: Las Vegas vs. Phoenix

-5) The Toy Shack
+5. The Toy Shack

-6) Miracle Mile Shops
+6. Miracle Mile Shops

 See Related: Do You Need a Car in Las Vegas?

-7) Streetmosphere at Grand Canal Shoppes
+7. Streetmosphere at Grand Canal Shoppes

 See Related: Top Vacations with Minimal Walking